shirograhm/riot-items-tfm2/workshop_desc.md

 Thank you to @Dushnerd on discord for the Russian translations!
 Thank you to @Flover on discord for the Korean translations!

 Special thanks to @Monsoon for helping with the custom item builds functionality!
+Special thanks to @blasé for helping playtest the 4 Item Mod compatibility!

 Thank you to the people in the modding discord for their help with the mod-sdk setup, documentation, and general coolness.